MarcJAndersen/rrdfqbcrnd0/README.md

 install.packages( c("devtools", "roxygen2", "testthat", "knitr", "rmarkdown", "xlsx" ) )
 ```

+Furthermore, the [rrdf](https://github.com/egonw/rrdf) package must be
-This package uses the [rrdf](https://github.com/egonw/rrdf) package, which currently must be installed accoding to the instructions on the packages github page.
+installed.
+The packages must be installed accoding to the instructions
+on the packages github page.

 To install the package use